pact-foundation/pact-ruby/ROADMAP.md

 ## Long term

 * Add XML support
-* Create a test matrix to ensure compatiblity with implementations in other languages
+* Create a test matrix to ensure compatibility with implementations in other languages